philgyford/mailman-archive-scraper/README.md

 4. `publish_dir` -- The path to the local directory the files should be republished to.
 5. `publish_url` -- If you're going to publish the messages to a website.

+By default the script uses a single `MailmanArchiveScraper.cfg` file in the same directory as the script, but you can specify multiple files, in different locations, instead (see Usage).

 ## Usage